jaegeun1393/Digital-SAT-Prep-Web-Application/README.md

 ## Short Description
-This is the Digital SAT platform designed to let students take the test on any device.
-One of the key aspects of this website is its ability to handle large data management, data transfer, and LaTeX & KaTeX rendering seamlessly.
-The main focus is the tutoring system for students who want to study with teachers to enhance their study time.
+Welcome to our Digital SAT platform, designed to let students take the test on any device.
+Our main focus is a tutoring system that connects students with teachers to enhance their study time.
+We've developed a GPT-4-based system on Azure that grades AP exam Free Response Questions (FRQs) according to various rules and cases.
+By carefully adjusting the token size, we deliver high-quality answers and scoring with fewer tokens.
+Leveraging our existing Node.js server and Azure's API, we've expanded our capabilities to offer users a more stable and comprehensive service.

 ### Technology Stack
 - **Front-end:** React + Vite.js